Look on my Works, ye Mighty, and despair!

 I thought this deck would work better in the Rocket-On since its greatest weakness - Energy Removal - was rotated out in this format.
 Unfortunately, the deck proved too slow and dished out mediocre damage compared to its contemporaries.

-Loosely based on Adrian Cameron's Rocket-On build.
+Loosely based on Adrian Cameron's build.

 Pokémon